okonk/gooseserver/Readme.md

 Open the file `GooseSettings.json`.

 By default the settings are configured for Illutia.
-If you want the server to run for Aspereta you will need to remove/comment out the section under "// Illutia Config".
-And uncomment the section under "// Aspereta Config".
+If you want the server to run for Aspereta you will need to remove/comment out the section under `// Illutia Config`.
+And uncomment the section under `// Aspereta Config`.

-Set up the server to use your data sheet by copying the id out of the URL of your sheet and copying it into the ID in the config "DataLinkId".
+Set up the server to use your data sheet by copying the id out of the URL of your sheet and copying it into the ID in the config `DataLinkId`.

 ### 4. Run the server